-Candidates should be prepared to clinic their peer group twice during the day.
-There may be 2 separate topic teaching sessions for each candidate - a longer session (up to 30 minutes) and a shorter session.
+Candidates be prepared to clinic the group during the day, for up to 30 minutes.

 Although it is not necessary to fill the time given, it is recommended you continue to work with the group for the allotted time - the examiners will monitor the time for you.
 The examiners are responsible for, and will keep to, a fairly tight time schedule.